dux074/dux074/README.md

-- 👋 Hi, I’m @dux074 Welcome To My Github
+- 👋 Hi, I’m @dux074

+ # Welcome To My Github

+# Experiences And Goals
-Experiences CyberSec,Programming,Networking
+ CyberSec,Programming,Networking
-Learning More Everyday
 Currently Interested In Getting My CEH,Anything Comptia

+# Something I Can Work On
+I wanna learn as much as i can also  land a job in the tech field

 Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.